Asia Khatun: Career

 On 26 January 1991, Khatun joined the administration cadre of the Bangladesh Civil Service.

 Khatun was the assistant commissioner of Noakhali District.
 She was the executive magistrate of Khulna District.
 She served as a counselor at the Bangladesh consulate in Jeddah.

 Khatun was the Senior Assistant Secretary of the Ministry of Primary and Mass Education, Ministry of Public Administration, and the Ministry of Land.
 She was a director of the National Academy for Planning and Development.
 She served at the Bangladesh Civil Service Administration Academy as the member directing staff.
 She was the secretary of the Bangladesh Public Service Commission secretariat.

 Khatun retired as a secretary on 3 January 2022.

 In June 2023, Khatun was appointed Commissioner in charge of investigations of the Anti-Corruption Commission with the rank of the High Court Division judge.
 She joined under chairman of the commission, Mohammad Moin Uddin Abdullah, and replaced Mozammel Haque Khan.
-She met president President Mohammed Shahabuddin after her appointment and sought his guidance as he was a former Commissioner of the Anti-Corruption Commission.
+She met President Mohammed Shahabuddin after her appointment and sought his guidance as he was a former Commissioner of the Anti-Corruption Commission.